 - 1 tbsp milk

-Beat the egg and milk together in a flat bowl, season with salt and pepper to taste, and soak the brioche – one side of each slice only.
+- Beat the egg and milk together in a flat bowl, season with salt and pepper to taste, and soak the brioche – one side of each slice only.2 eggs, 1 tbsp milk, salt and pepper, 4 slices brioche bread

-Fry gently over a medium heat until golden and the cheese has started to melt.
+- Fry gently over a medium heat until the brioche is golden and the cheese has started to melt.
 Eat immediately!

 Recipe feature of ham and cheese toastie commissioned by Princes.
 All opinions our own.